-where: $C(\tau)$ is the decay function (of delay time), (n) is the mean intensity (number of photons) per unit time, B is the optical constant, τ is the delay time and Γ is given by, the start with the barrow the above the start to be that a set the set of the where D{τ} is the diffusion coefficient and q is the wave vector.
+where: $C(\tau)$ is the decay function (of delay time), (n) is the mean intensity (number of photons) per unit time, B is the optical constant, τ is the delay time and Γ is given by, the start with the house the street with the bar the watthe watthe second where D{τ} is the diffusion coefficient and q is the wave vector.
 The slope of a semilogarithmic plot of the decay (equation (2.3.6)) thus equates to the diffusion coefficient, which then allows the particle radius to be determined from the aforementioned Stokes-Einstein equation.
 It should be noted that the decay is never a true exponential, as in equation (2.3.6), due to polydispersity of the sample leading to a number of overlapping exponential decay functions.
 The semi-log plot is thus never linear, and hence, deviations in the linearity provide a means to measure sample polydispersity.